realworldocaml/book/book/testing/README.md

 # Testing

-Testing is fundamental to building reliable software, but it's an aspect of software engineering that's all too often neglected.
-Testing can be frustrating and tedious, and since it doesn't directly affect the functionality of your code, it's all too easy to skimp on.
+Testing is not the most loved part of software engineering.
+It's a lot of work and can feel tedious, and because it doesn't directly contribute to the functionality of your code, it can feel like an unproductive distraction.

-In some ways, OCaml's type-system makes this worse, by enhancing the illusion that you can get by without testing.
-After all, many trivial bugs are caught cheaply by OCaml's type system, no testing required.
-But make no mistake, with or without types, testing is essential for developing and evolving complex software systems.
+But make no mistake, testing is a fundamental part of building reliable systems.
+In some ways, OCaml's type-system can serve to confuse matter, since it's ability to squash many kinds of bugs at compile time can make it easier to think that testing isn't all that important.
+But clever types notwithstanding, testing is essential for developing and evolving complex software systems.

-One way to improve the situation is to fix the tedium problem.
-With the right tools, writing tests can be lightweight and fun.
-And once writing tests is no longer painful
+The tedium of testing is a real problem, since it discourages people from writing as many tests as they should.
+But with the right tools, writing tests can be lightweight and fun, and the better the testing tools, the more tests you'll find yourself writing.

 The goal of this chapter is to teach you about some of the testing infrastructure available in the OCaml ecosystem.
 But first, let's discuss more generally what you should be optimizing for in your tests and in your testing infrastructure.

 ## What makes for good tests?

-Here are some of the properties that characterize well written tests in a good testing environment.
+Here are some of the properties that characterize well-written tests in a good testing environment.

-- **Easy to write**.
-The less overhead there is to adding a test, the more people will do it.
-- **Easy to run**.
-Ideally, they should be run automatically, every time you make changes.
+- **Easy to write and run**.
+Tests should require a minimum of boilerplate to create and to hook into your build pipeline.
+  Ideally, you should set things up so that tests are run automatically on every proposed change, before it's accepted.
 - **Easy to update**.
 Tests that are hard to adjust in the face of code changes can become their own form of technical debt.
 - **Fast**, so they don't slow down your development process.
 - **Deterministic**.
 It's hard to take test failures seriously if there's a decent chance that the failure is a random glitch.
 You